YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUPIP Error: MUPIP action AAAA encountered a conflict due to a concurrent operation OOOO run as process ID PPPP.

 Action: MUPIP operations `REORG UPGRADE <../AdminOpsGuide/dbmgmt.html#upgrade>`_ and `ONLINE ROLLBACK <../AdminOpsGuide/ydbjournal.html#on-line>`_ cannot run concurrently due to conflicting database changes.
-REORG UPGRADE exits if an ROLLBACK ONLINE is in progress or if it detects that an ROLLBACK ONLINE has started.
+REORG UPGRADE exits if a ROLLBACK ONLINE is in progress or if it detects that a ROLLBACK ONLINE has started.
 ONLINE ROLLBACK pauses while waiting for the REORG UPGRADE to exit.
 ONLINE ROLLBACK has priority over REORG UPGRADE.

 -------------
 REPL0BACKLOG